biicode/docs/c++/examples/zmq.rst

    $ cd clientserver
    $ bii open examples/zmq_cpp

-If in windows, it is necessary to specify VS (it doesnt work with MinGW), otherwise, you can skip this step
+If in windows, it is necessary to specify VS (it doesnt work with MinGW), otherwise, you can skip this step.

 .. code-block:: bash